krisnova/bjorno/README.md

 # bjorno

 Bjorno is a recursive HTTP web server.
+It can be used with [hugo](https://github.com/gohugoio/hugo) and themes like [docsy](https://github.com/google/docsy) to add dynamic data to your website at runtime.

 Bjorno serves static content, and also offers the following features.